 Available with Spatial Analyst license.

 Cost distance tools calculate for each cell the least accumulative cost to specified source locations over a cost surface.
 A source and a cost dataset must first be created.
-These datasets can be created in different ways with the tools available in the ArcGIS Spatial Analyst.
+These datasets can be created in different ways with the tools available in the ArcGIS Spatial Analyst extension.

 Creating a multi criteria cost surface